fleetdm/fleet/docs/Using-Fleet/configuration-files/README.md

 To see the full list of these osquery command line flags, please run `osquery` with the `--help` switch.

+> Note: Setting `command_line_flags` using YAML are not additive and will replace any command line flags in the CLI.

 Just like the other `agent_options` above, remove the dashed lines (`--`) for Fleet to successfully update them.

 Here is an example of using the `command_line_flags` key: